Get the 411 on how Google Search Console can help better your brand’s SEO & more.

 Newest Google Search Console features

-Google Search Console is continually receiving updates and new features.
-For 2021, these include:
+Google Search Console is regularly rolling out new updates and new features.
+A few of the most recent ones include:

 - Revamped filtering and comparison on Performance Reports: Users can now use regular expression (regex) filters and the ability to compare multiple metrics side-by-side.